rackspace-cookbooks/elkstack/README.md

 ## Things you should know

+- This cookbook requires java.
+Because not everyone has the same desires for java versions, concurrently installed versions, or particular vendor versions, this cookbook simply assumes you have already satisfied this requirement.
+If you want just 'some java', feel free to use the `::java` recipe and it will include the community java cookbook with default values.

+- You must update your Berksfile to use this cookbook.
+Due to the upstream changes constantly occuring, you should consult the `Berksfile` in this cookbook and use its sources for `kibana`, `logstash`, and `elasticsearch` cookbooks.
+Eventually, as PRs get merged, this may no longer be a hard requirement.

 - Please note that this cookbook does not restart elasticsearch automatically, in order to avoid causing an outage of the cluster.
 It does restart nginx and logstash, however.
 You will have to restart elasticsearch after the initial